forwardemail/forwardemail.net/app/views/faq/index.md

     <tr>
       <td>Other</td>
       <td>
         <div class="alert mb-0 alert-warning"><i class="fa fa-exclamation-circle font-weight-bold"></i> <strong class="font-weight-bold">Important:</strong> Don't see your registrar name listed here?
-Simply search on the Internet for "how to change DNS records on $REGISTRAR" (replacing "$REGISTRAR" with the name of your registrar &ndash; e.g. "how to change DNS records on GoDaddy" if you're using GoDaddy).</div>
+Simply search on the Internet for "how to change DNS records on $REGISTRAR" (replacing $REGISTRAR with the name of your registrar &ndash; e.g. "how to change DNS records on GoDaddy" if you're using GoDaddy).</div>
       </td>
     </tr>
   </tbody>